marcusoftnet/marcusoftnet.github.io/_posts/2016-02-26-first-aws-lamda-steps.md

 }
 ```

-This is the content of the <code>claudia.json</code> that <code>claudia</code> created, which means that your service is created and waiting for you to access it.
+This is the content of the `claudia.json` that `claudia` created, which means that your service is created and waiting for you to access it.

 ## Running the lambda

-Now that we are going to run this function in the cloud we will also start to realize how much work <code>claudia</code> made for us behind the scenes.
+Now that we are going to run this function in the cloud we will also start to realize how much work `claudia` made for us behind the scenes.

 First open up the [AWS Console](https://console.aws.amazon.com/) (yes that screen is scary.
 Look away!) and go to the [API Gateway](https://console.aws.amazon.com/apigateway/home).
-Here's you'll find the first thing <code>claudia</code> did: created a API endpoint for us.
+Here's you'll find the first thing `claudia` did: created a API endpoint for us.

 Click the "aLittleGreeter" link of your API and browse around a bit if you want.
-Or just click the <code>Resources</code> menu and select <code>Stages</code>.
-This is the next thing <code>claudia</code> did: created a stage called <code>latests</code> which is the endpoint where the latest version of your function will be.
+Or just click the `Resources` menu and select `Stages`.
+This is the next thing `claudia` did: created a stage called `latests` which is the endpoint where the latest version of your function will be.

-Click the "latests" link and you'll can see a URL to your function: <code>https://mu2ptzrnc2.execute-api.us-west-2.amazonaws.com/latest</code> for example.
+Click the "latests" link and you'll can see a URL to your function: `https://mu2ptzrnc2.execute-api.us-west-2.amazonaws.com/latest` for example.

 By accessing this URL we can call our function.
-Remember that our API responds to HTTP GET (<code>api.get</code>) and that we expect the URL to end in <code>"/hello/{name}"</code>.
+Remember that our API responds to HTTP GET (`api.get`) and that we expect the URL to end in `"/hello/{name}"`.

-Copy the URL and paste it in a browser (which issues GETs) and append <code>/hello/Marcus</code> (or your name if you want).
-The full URL for me is: <code>https://mu2ptzrnc2.execute-api.us-west-2.amazonaws.com/latest/hello/Marcus</code>.
+Copy the URL and paste it in a browser (which issues GETs) and append `/hello/Marcus` (or your name if you want).
+The full URL for me is: `https://mu2ptzrnc2.execute-api.us-west-2.amazonaws.com/latest/hello/Marcus`.

 If everything worked as planned you should see an epic message on the screen.
 You now have a little lambda in the cloud.
 Scaling to whatever traffic you send to it!